free-audio/clap/spec.rst

 - Be event oriented
 - Be extensible
 - Be easy to bridge
-- Dynamics
+- More and more advanced modular systems are showing up, things should be dynamics

   - dynamic ports
   - dynamic parameters

-- Full MIDI
+- Full MIDI access

 Specification
 =============